-The User Publications Catalog, publication CP-0099, describes the availability and content of all Cray Research hardware and software documents that are available to customers.
-Silicon Graphics and Cray Research customers who subscribe to the Cray Inform (CRInform) program can access this information on the CRInform system.
+The User Publications Catalog describes the availability and content of all Cray hardware and software documents that are available to customers.
+Customers who subscribe to the Cray Inform (CRInform) program can access this information on the CRInform system.

-To order a Cray Research or Silicon Graphics document, either call the Distribution Center in Mendota Heights, Minnesota, at +1-612-683-5907, or send a facsimile of your request to fax number +1-612-452-0141.
-Cray Research employees may send electronic mail to orderdsk (UNIX system users).
+To order a document, call +1 651 683 5907.
+Silicon Graphics employees may send electronic mail to orderdsk@sgi.com (UNIX system users).